 Another feature that can be a bit of a concern if you want to ensure privacy is Activity History.
 “Activity History” is used by Microsoft to help you to jump back into what you were doing if you log in to some other device.

-So, if you want to stop Microsoft from tracking you, untick the “Send my activity history to Microsoft” option from Settings > Privacy >Activity History.
+Windows 10 users can stop Microsoft from tracking themselves.
+If you are a Windows 10 user, you can do this by unticking the “Send my activity history to Microsoft” option from Settings > Privacy >Activity History.

 4] Disable Location Tracking